Dealership Website Templates: How to Choose the Right Design for Your Lot

 Mobile Experience Is a Dealbreaker

-More than half of vehicle searches now happen on a phone.
+The majority of vehicle searches now happen on a phone.
 If your dealership website template does not deliver a clean, fast mobile experience, you are losing buyers before they ever reach your lot.

 Responsive design is a baseline requirement, but true mobile optimization goes further.
 On a phone screen, the inventory search should be easy to use with one hand, photos should load quickly without pixelation, and the call-to-action buttons for calling the dealership or submitting an inquiry should be visible without scrolling.